loiyumba/loiyumba.github.io/_posts/2016-05-19-fertility-data.md

 | Meghalaya| 44.58               |   16.97                          |
 | Tripura  | 59.95               |   11.60                          |

 From the above table, we can easily point out that percentage of married women with no child in Manipur is highest among the four states which do inform us that infertility is indeed high in our state.
 Lets break down the data further by age group for all the states.
-The original data categorize the ages of women into few age categories like "less than 15", "15-19", "20-24" and so on.
+The original data categorized the ages of women into few age categories like "less than 15", "15-19", "20-24" and so on.
 It's understandable if a married woman whose age is less than 20 years doesn't have a child.
 So better to check the number of women whose age is 20 years and above with no child.
 Again, we cannot conclude entirely these total number of childless married women is by-choice childless or not, specially younger married women.
 Lets see the table first to understand better.
 The columns from Age to 0 child is from the original data.
 I have added two new columns `% of married women` and `% of married women with no child` for each age interval like I have done in the above table.

 Breakdown of data by age intervals for **Manipur**